 Dear District 90 Families, Faculty, and Staff,

-District 90 will continue to provide our families, staff members, and partners with regular updates throughout the E-Learning week, and as the school situation evolves.
+District 90 will continue to provide our families, staff members, and partners with regular updates throughout the E-Learning week, and as the health situation evolves.
 Please continue to visit the District website (district90.org) and monitor your email and voice mail for messages from the District.

-Thank you for your ongoing partnership.
+Thank you for your ongoing support of our students, families, faculty, and staff.

 Ed Condon, Ph.D.